fumikito/wp-readme/README.md

 ```
 <!-- only:wp>
-This section is visible only on WordPress.org because it's comment outed.
+This section is visible only on WordPress.org because it's commented out.
 Be careful with comment format.
 </only:wp -->
 ```